Last Updated: 2/3/23 | March 2nd, 2023

 Moreover, don’t forget to offer something in return.
 If you have sailing experience, all the better, but most people will take beer and food in return for a lift, so offering that can go a long way.

-The British Virgin Islands are expensive and — if you plan to visit on a budget — finding a cheap sail around the islands is critical.
 You can take day tours for about $100 USD per person, chartering a sailboat starts at about $350 USD per day, and ferries go between the main inhabited islands, but the only way to really see the island chains properly is to sail them.

 And the only way to do that is to find a lift.